Robert Weir Allan: Artistic ambitions

 Robert Weir Allan was born in Glasgow on 11 November 1851.
 In partnership with the engraver William Ferguson, his father, David Allan, had built up a successful printing and publishing business that operated from Argyll Street in the centre of the city.
 Robert ('Bob') was the seventh of eight children.
 He grew up in a household that appreciated art: his father 'dabbled a little with colours' and owned a small collection of paintings.
 The 1871 census shows that 'Allan and Ferguson' was very much a family business, with Catherine, Chrestina (sic – presumably Christina), John and James Allan all being 'lithographers', while Robert and his younger brother, James, were described as 'artist lithographers'.

-It had been assumed by his parents that Robert would carry on the business, but 'so strong … was Robert Allan's love of art … that his parents wisely allowed him to follow his bent.'
+It had been assumed by his parents that Robert would carry on the business, but 'so strong ... was Robert Allan's love of art ... that his parents wisely allowed him to follow his bent.'
 In 1873 his oil painting A Sunny Day at the Sea was exhibited at the Glasgow Institute of the Fine Arts, and two years later his ambition to be an artist was further fuelled with the selection of Waiting the Tide for the Royal Academy's summer exhibition in London.
 These seafaring subjects were executed at the time when his older brother Alexander Glassford Allan became a qualified ship's captain.
-Later in 1875, David Allan died, providing Robert and his siblings with a useful inheritence.
+Later in 1875, David Allan died, providing Robert and his siblings with a useful inheritance.